 The deformed shape of the pier and bridge model can provide additional insight into the model behavior.
-Click the (3D Results) button to view the deformed shape for Pier #2.
+Click the 12 (3D Results) button to view the deformed shape for Pier #2.
 The deformed pier is shown in Figure 1.26.
 Note that the red markers at the pile heads indicate plastic hinging zones.
 The pile capacity has been exceeded at these plastic hinge zones.
-The deformed shape for the entire bridge can be viewed by right-clicking the mouse in the 3D Results window and selecting "Bridge View" from the popup menu.
+Right-clicking the mouse in the 3D Results window and selecting "Bridge View" from the popup menu will show the 3D view of deformed shape for the entire bridge.
 This view is shown in Figure 1.27.